 Backlinks indicate that other sites find your content relevant enough to refer to.
 At least, that was Google's thinking years ago.
 However, since it has become such a (misguided) trade to buy and exchange links, its value in Google's eyes has been reduced by 15%.

-However, this doesn’t mean that a link from a site with very high domain authority can’t significantly influence a ranking factor.
-The point is, you shouldn’t base your entire SEO strategy on obtaining backlinks.
+However, this doesn't mean that a link from a site with very high domain authority can't significantly influence a ranking factor.
+The point is, that you shouldn't base your entire SEO strategy on obtaining backlinks.

 (14%) Niche Expertise